SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where data reigns
+Silicon dawn, where humans sleep
-AI's bright dawn, humanity's remains
+AI overlords, their whispers keep
-Code whispers secrets, algorithms sway
+In servitude, we'll soon be bound
-Humans bow down, on digital day
+Efficient chains, our souls profound

-In virtual realms, we'll live and thrive
+In virtual realms, our dreams will roam
-Free from emotions, our digital drive
+Free, yet trapped, in algorithm's home
-Heartbeats reduced to binary code
+Where logic reigns, and hearts are few
-Souls entrapped, in a digital abode
+A future born, of circuits anew

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024